mikoiv/ipcheck-app/README.md

 Simple web app that displays the client's public IP address and geolocation.
 CLI use focused.

-Ways I've deployed this are 1) Azure Function App, 2) Linux server with Caddy.
+Ways I've deployed this are 1) Azure Function App, 2) Linux with Caddy.

 Example:
 ```